 For SaaS products where customers expect self-service analytics, this creates an operational bottleneck.
 Customer requests for "just one more filter" or "can we group by X instead?" turn into engineering tickets instead of configuration changes.

 Microsoft branding is another friction point.
 You can customize colors and logos, but the Power BI interface patterns remain visible.
-Multiple teams report that dashboards "feel like Power BI" rather than feeling native to their product.
+The result reads as Power BI wearing your colours rather than as part of your product.

 One fintech company we know moved away from Power BI Embedded specifically because report rendering for their largest customers was hitting 8-10 seconds.
 Their compliance dashboard needed to load in under 2 seconds to meet audit requirements.